-While there is little doubt the British health and social care system will see considerable operational and clinical gains from the implementation of much needed emerging innovation, it still has a long way to go to be considered a leading user of technology and to reap the benefits it can provide.
+The term ‘disruptive’ often has negative connotations, but when it comes to innovative technology in healthcare, it is overwhelmingly positive.
+While there is little doubt the health and social care system will see considerable clinical and operational gains from the implementation of emerging innovation, it still has a long way to go to be considered a leading user of technology and to reap the benefits it can provide.

 The role of technology in integrating health and social care

 UK hospitals continue to see an unprecedented demand for care.
 During the 2018 winter, one in five hospitals ran out of bed space, with 99 declarations that Trusts had reached their 100% occupancy across a two-week period1.
 In addition, the average daily bed occupancy of general and acute beds has increased from 89.8% to 91.4% over the past five years.

 The issue of ‘bed blocking’ is very well known and driven by two main factors:

 - The UK population is increasing and getting older.
 By 2046, it is estimated that 24.7% of the UK population will be over 65, compared to 18% in 2016.